Who Are the Angels of the Seven Churches in Revelation? (Series Part 2)

 There is a candidate argued for by the scholar, Michael Heiser.
 Now is not the time to fully spell out the view, but the following sketch should be sufficient.

-As noted in Part 1, John often makes theological points through subtle moves often requiring a solid understanding of the Old Testament, especially books like Ezekiel and Daniel.
-In the Old Testament, ancient Israel were the chosen people of God whom God made into a kingdom of priests, cut a covenant with, and regularly met with in a temple.
+As noted in Part 1, John often makes theological points through subtle moves that require a solid understanding of the Old Testament, especially books like Ezekiel and Daniel.
+In the Old Testament, ancient Israel were the chosen people of God whom God made into a kingdom of priests (Exodus 19:6), cut a covenant with (Exodus 6:4), and regularly met with in a temple.
 By the middle of the first century (likely before John wrote Revelation), all of these features – chosen people (1 Peter 2:9, 10), temple (1 Corinthians 3:16), covenant (Hebrews 8:13, 9:15), and priesthood (1 Peter 2:5, 9) – had already been applied to Jesus’s followers.
 The church had become a new Israel with the task of revealing God to the world just as ancient Israel was tasked to do.

 But there is another thing ancient Israel had.
 The nation had its own angel, the archangel Michael.
 Daniel 12:1 describes Michael as the prince, an angelic term, in charge of Daniel’s people, Israel.
 In fact, Daniel 12 is one of the passages that John heavily appropriates in Revelation.
 Here are some of the features of the passage that John uses in his writing: salvation for people whose names are found in the book (Daniel 12:1), the dead rising to everlasting life or condemnation (Daniel 12:3), the phrase “time, times, and half a time” (Daniel 12:7), and 1290 days (Daniel 12:11).
 Hence, it’s not altogether unlikely that John may be theologizing with the angel of Israel element of Daniel 12 morphed into the angel of each of the churches.
 If the old Israel had an assigned angel, it makes sense that a new Israel should do too.